 Displays the currently selected Style name, time signature and tempo.
-On the CVP-405/403, pressing the [D] button calls up the Style Selection display (page 46).
-On the CVP-401, open the Style Selection display by pressing the $[1 \blacktriangle \blacktriangledown]$ - $[4 \blacktriangle \blacktriangledown]$ buttons.
+Pressing the [D] button calls up the Style Selection display (page 45).

-3 Current chord name
+Current chord name

 If the [ACMP ON/OFF] button is set to On, the chord specified in the chord section of the keyboard will be displayed.